joengelh/multichain-ansible-automation/README.md

 ### getting_started.py
 At the end of the Ansible Playbook run **deploy.yml** a pythonscript in the projects root directory is created containing an import of a [python module](https://github.com/coblo/mcrpc) and the connection details to the contractor node.
 With this script you can start developing your multichain solution right away.

+### multichain-supplychain-demo
+The supplychain demo for this chain is described in [Git Repository](https://github.com/joengelh/multichain-supplychain-demo)